cloesd22/nodeJSMysqlSample/README.md

     and export that in csv format.

 TODO:
-    provide user interface to select which query to perform adapt test files to generate consitent entries before testing for more robust testing.
+    -provide user interface to select which query to perform

+    -adapt test files to generate consitent entries before testing for more robust testing.

-    Add more queries
+    -Add more queries

-    Allow my dynamic querying/search by customer name etc. allow output csv in custom locations.
+    -Allow my dynamic querying/search by customer name etc.

+    -allow output csv in custom locations.

-    add more export modules (HTML/databaseMigration/pdf).
+    -add more export modules (HTML/databaseMigration/pdf).